-After reading the guidelines (on the "What the Trust Funds" page) to assure the fit between your project and our program, applicants should go to our Grant Portal and start the application process by completing the Proposal Cover Sheet.
+After reading the guidelines (on the "What the Trust Funds" page) to assure the fit between your project and our program, applicants should go to our Grants Portal and start the application process by completing the Proposal Cover Sheet.
 Once you have submitted the cover sheet, the full proposal needs to be postmarked within one business day and sent in hard copy to:

 The New York Community Trust